SPINAL CSF LEAKS

 THE DUKE DIFFERENCE

-Duke is one of only three centers in the country that has been working continuously on this problem over the past ten years.
-Having treated more than 1,000 people with suspected or confirmed cerebrospinal fluid leak, patients travel to Duke from across the country and from Canada, Europe, the Far East, Africa, New Zealand, and Australia.
+Duke is one of only three centers in the country that has been working continuously on this problem over the past fifteen years.
+Having treated thousands of people with suspected or confirmed cerebrospinal fluid leaks, patients travel to Duke from across the country and from Canada, Europe, the Far East, Africa, New Zealand, and Australia.

-Four Duke diagnostic and CT interventional neuroradiologists devote all of their time and energy to improving diagnosis and treatment for this debilitating disease.
+Five Duke diagnostic and CT interventional neuroradiologists devote all of their time and energy to improving diagnosis and treatment for this debilitating disease.
 Having extensive experience with this condition, the team has conducted groundbreaking research that has advanced understanding of the disease and revolutionized the way CSF leaks are treated.
-Specifically, we have developed innovative imaging techniques to detect and localize leaks, including ones that are difficult to detect by standard means; developed new treatments to seal leaks using minimally-invasive procedures; and furthered the understanding of long-term effects of CSF leaks and how to manage them.
+Specifically, we have developed innovative imaging techniques to detect and localize leaks, including ones that are difficult to detect by standard means; developed new treatments to seal leaks using minimally invasive procedures; and furthered the understanding of the long-term effects of CSF leaks and how to manage them.

 Every patient is different and needs highly personalized care.
 At Duke, our experience, techniques, and technologies allow us to specifically tailor a treatment plan for each individual.
 We also understand how disruptive this condition can be and are committed to undertaking treatment with care, patience, and attention to detail.